onlinex/recommendation-engine/README.md

     - Create a new Personal Access Token (PAT).
 Docker Hub Settings -> Security -> New Access Token.
     - Add PAT as a secret with name DOCKER_HUB_ACCESS_TOKEN

+- The pipeline saves the images to Docker Hub

 ## Authenticate Digital Ocean CLI

 - Authenticate with personal access token